vishvAsa/AgamaH/AryaH/hinduism/articles/tantrAgamAH/tantra-in-practice.md

 17.102 This treatise called the Ocean of the Heart exists within the heart of  divine yoginis.
 1 have illumined it today; and with true effort it should be kept  secret.

-21

-Tantric Buddhism and Chinese Thought
+### 21 Tantric Buddhism and Chinese Thoughtin East Asia

-in East Asia

 Fabio Rambelli